 IOTA blockchain uses a blockless distributed ledger called Tangle.
 The ledger facilitates a machine economy to trade resources in real time and on demand and connecting of devices such as in IoT.
 It enables infinitesimally small nano-payments without charging any extra fees.

 Businesses can, not only explore new business-to-business models but also trade technological resources on an open market without fees.

 It also allows storing of data from sensors and dataloggers securely and verified on the ledger.
 The data can also be transferred from one device to another after authentication.

 It can also be used for e-Governance and e-Voting, masked messaging,

 While the world encourages the sharing of the economy in every aspect, most belongings stay idle for most of the time.
 Through IOTA, these can be leased and shared, whether you are talking about Appliances, Tools, Drones, eBikes, computer storage resources, computational power, and WiFi bandwidth, just to mention a few.

 With it, users can build independent social networks, messengers and games, etc.

-It acts like a blockchain application platform for users and developers in the same way App Store and Play Store work.
+It acts as a blockchain application platform for users and developers in the same way the App Store and Play Store work.

 It uses won cryptocurrency called LSK.

-HydraChain HydraChain is an extension of Ethereum platform but adds support for creating Permissioned Distributed Ledgers.
+HydraChain HydraChain is an extension of the Ethereum platform but adds support for creating Permissioned Distributed Ledgers.